louisbarclay/nudge/README.md

+# Don't block the internet, nudge it

+The biggest sites on the internet are designed to keep you addicted, with features like content feeds, related videos, and infinitely scrolling pages.

+But blocking them completely is not always an option.

+You need Facebook to message your friends.
+You want to play music on YouTube.
+You feel like browsing Reddit in your spare time.

+That’s why I made Nudge.

-Nudge makes the internet less addictive.
+Nudge makes the internet less addictive by removing addictive features, putting friction in the right places, and telling you how much time you’re spending.

-- Hacks websites to make them less persuasive
-- Shows you when you're getting sucked in
-- Gets rid of some of the most addictive parts of the internet

-You can choose which parts of Nudge you want enabled.

-[Download Nudge for Google Chrome (4.7 stars)](https://bit.ly/2q7VE0K), or read about Nudge's features below.
+Nudge never blocks.
+It just nudges.
+If you like the sound of that, [download Nudge for Google Chrome (4.7 stars)](https://bit.ly/2q7VE0K), or read about Nudge's features below.
+You choose which features you want enabled.

 # 🚷 Defaulter